Chris Savino

 Savino has been nominated for three Primetime Emmy Awards, two Annie Awards, and a Daytime Emmy Award.
+In May 2018, The Animation Guild, IATSE Local 839 gave him a one year suspension due to sexual harassment allegations from Nickelodeon (which he was fired from in October 2017), leading to his animation career being put on halt.
+Since then, he has moved on to literature.

-Early life
+Early life and education

 Savino was born and raised in Royal Oak, Michigan, where he attended Dondero High School.
 He is the ninth of ten children, having five sisters and four brothers.
 His biggest influence in the animation world was Mighty Mouse: The New Adventures because of the way its animation style differed from that of the other 1980s animated series.

+Influences

+He cited his works from Cliff Sterrett, Charles M. Schulz, Jim Davis, Hank Ketcham, Walt Kelly, George Herriman, Bill Watterson, E.C.
+Segar, Max Fleischer, Chuck Jones, Tex Avery, Bob Clampett, and Jay Ward.
+While he did state he loved to watch cartoons, it was the comic books that drew him in.

 Career

-He began his career in the animation industry in 1991 and has worked for Spümcø, Joe Murray Studio, Nickelodeon Animation Studios, Hanna-Barbera, Cartoon Network Studios and Disney Television Animation.
-He was originally the showrunner for the last two seasons of Dexter's Laboratory, The Powerpuff Girls, and My Gym Partner's a Monkey.
+He began his career in the animation industry in 1991 and has worked for Spümcø, Joe Murray Studio, Nickelodeon Animation Studios, Hanna-Barbera, Cartoon Network Studios, Warner Bros.
+Animation, and Disney Television Animation.
+He was originally the showrunner for the last two seasons of Dexter's Laboratory, The Powerpuff Girls, Foster's Home for Imaginary Friends and My Gym Partner's a Monkey.
 He was also previously a writer for The Grim Adventures of Billy & Mandy, Kick Buttowski: Suburban Daredevil, and Mickey Mouse.
+He was also producer and director for the first season of Johnny Test.
 In June 2014, his short for Nickelodeon, The Loud House, was greenlit for a full series, and debuted on May 2, 2016.

 On November 1, 2019, Savino released his debut children's novel, Coal: A Cautionary Christmas Tale, through Amazon Publishing.
 Later on December of the same year he published the first installment of his graphic novel duology Bigfoot & Gray.

 On March 3, 2020, he published his first non-fiction book, a guide to write cartoons entitled Writing Cartoons in 4 Acts (Or How I Learned to Stop Worrying and Love the Midpoint).

 Since January 5, 2020, he also publishes the Sunday strip For Brothers.